Oneprofile vs RudderStack: Warehouse Optional

 RudderStack

-Warehouse required
+Warehouse dependency

 No. Syncs tool-to-tool directly.